10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 3. Evolution Concrete Saw – Best Value

-If you are here for the value pick, then this is your saw.
+If you are here for the value pick, this is your saw.
 The Evolution Concrete Saw is the best concrete saw for the money.
-The Evolution is capable of cutting through concrete, stone, brick, and other materials.
-Although this saw is not as large or as powerful as other models, it may be all you need to get the job done.
+The Evolution can cut through concrete, stone, brick, and other materials.
+Although this saw is not as large or powerful as other models, it may be all you need to complete the job.

-The Evolution has an electric motor, so you won’t be dealing with as large and bulky a unit as the gas-powered Makita.
-Also, you won’t need to worry about having gas with you every time you want to operate the saw.
+The Evolution has an electric motor, and you won’t be dealing with as large and bulky a unit as the gas-powered Makita.
+Also, you won’t need to worry about checking the gas whenever you want to operate the saw.

 The design of this saw is a good one when it comes to user comfort and ease of use.
-Even at this low price, the saw comes with a 12-inch diamond blade.
-If you have a few projects lined up where you think you may need a concrete saw the Evolution is an excellent choice.
-You won’t have to do much-continued maintenance, and at this price point, you will likely save yourself some money from having a professional do the job.
+The Evolution comes with a 12-inch diamond blade, even at this low price.
+If you have a few projects lined up where you may need a concrete saw, the Evolution is an excellent choice.
+You won’t have to do much-continued maintenance, and at this price point, you will likely save yourself money from having a professional do the job.

 - Electric motor